-The maritime domain uses a wide range of communications technologies across the radio spectrum in order to support safe navigation, efficient operations and commercial aspects (commerce and public correspondence)[commerce].
+The maritime domain uses a wide range of communications technologies across the radio spectrum in order to support safe navigation, efficient operations and commercial aspects (commerce and public correspondence.
 However, many of these technologies have been developed with a single application in mind.
 As a result, a vessel needs to carry many different types of communications equipment, in order to be able to receive relevant data.

 In the e-Navigation environment there is the opportunity to plan the maritime communications system architecture afresh.
 This requires an assessment of the likely communications needs as well as an understanding of the radio spectrum available to the community.
 This section gives a brief summary of the existing and future radio communication systems.